viv1/viv1.github.io/_posts/2025-12-26-why-your-python-logs-vanish-in-docker-pythonunbuffered-explained.md

 title: "Why Your Python Logs Vanish in Docker (and How PYTHONUNBUFFERED=1 Saves the Day)"
 date: 2025-12-26 05:30
 category: Python
-tags: ["python", "docker", "kubernetes", "logging", "debugging", "containers", "pythonbuffered", "tty", "terminal"]
+tags: ["python", "docker", "kubernetes", "logging", "debugging", "containers", "pythonunbuffered", "tty", "terminal"]
 description: "Your Python app works fine locally, but in Docker, the logs are MIA.
 Here's why Python's output buffering drives container users crazy—and how one environment variable fixes everything."
 ---